 By A/B testing, I mean to say that you can create a swipe file of a variety of blog conclusions by taking inspiration from other blogs.

 Then, you can use either of them after necessary modification and keep changing them after a specific period.

 Whenever you think that an ‘X’ conclusion is working best for this article, go for it.

 Simple.
 Isn’t it?

 Everything is simple unless some people make it complicated.

-A/B testing has not only helped me in delivering reliable conclusion but also helped me in writing blog posts faster as I started creating swipe file for almost every important aspect of blogging 🙂
+A/B testing has not only helped me in delivering reliable conclusions but also helped me in writing blog posts faster as I started creating swipe files for almost every important aspect of blogging 🙂

 10. When in confusion, add everything –

 There are times when you are totally fed up and lose all you ken.